timboldt/epaper-display/README.md

 ![](assets/power-consumption.png)

+It later evolved into a full-featured Raspberry Pi epaper display, which pretty much nixed the low power idea, but added a lot of functionality.

 ## Software

 This clock was my opportunity to experiment with a few different technologies.

-The original version used TinyGo is in the `go/` subdirectory.
+1. The original version used TinyGo is in the `go/` subdirectory, running on a Feather M0.

-The second version, in the `arduino/` subdirectory was written using conventional Arduino technologies.
+2. The second version, in the `arduino/` subdirectory was written using conventional Arduino technologies, running on a Feather M0 (and later, a Feather M4).
+This version worked extremely well and was very low power.
+3. The third version was an experiment with Circuit Python (using a Feather M4), but the memory demands were too high with all the fonts and large graphics.
+4. The fourth version was an incomplete attempt to implement it in Rust on a Feather M0.
+5. The fifth (and current) version is implemented on a Raspberry Pi, and has a lot more functionality: TrueType fonts, 4-color greyscale with anti-aliasing, stock charts, etc.

 ## Hardware

-I chose almost all Adafruit parts for this project, because they are well made, hassle free, and plug together like Legos.
+I originally chose almost all Adafruit parts for this project, because they are well made, hassle free, and plug together like Legos.

 * Adafruit Feather M0 Express
 * Adafruit DS3231 RTC Featherwing